-The Fiscal Council, in compliance with legal and statutory provisions, examined the Management's Report and the individual and consolidated Financial Statements of TIM S.A. ("Company"), dated as of December 31st, financial statements prepared periodically by the Company; (ii) the Management's Proposal for the allocation of results related to the year of 2020 and the distribution of dividends by the Company; (iii) monitoring of the work done by independent and internal auditors; and (iv) questions about relevant actions and transactions made by the Management.
+The Fiscal Council, in compliance with legal and statutory provisions, examined the Management's Report and the individual and consolidated Financial Statements of TIM S.A. ("Company"), dated as of December 31st, 2020.

+Our examinations were conducted in accordance with the legal provisions and included the: (i) analysis of the financial statements prepared periodically by the Company; (ii) the Management's Proposal for the allocation of results related to the year of 2020 and the distribution of dividends by the Company; (iii) monitoring of the work done by independent and internal auditors; and (iv) questions about relevant actions and transactions made by the Management.

-Our examinations were conducted in accordance with the legal provisions and included the: (i) analysis of the the Company's Independent Auditors' Report, Ernst & Young Auditores Independentes S/S ("EY"), unqualified, issued on February 9th, 2021, the Fiscal Council, unanimously, is of the opinion that: (i) the Management's and (ii) the Management's Proposal for the allocation of results related to the year of 2020 and the distribution of dividends by the Company, are all in conditions to be submitted to the Annual General Shareholders
+Based on our examinations, the information provided and the clarifications received and, also, considering the Company's Independent Auditors' Report, Ernst & Young Auditores Independentes S/S ("EY"), unqualified, issued on February 9th, 2021, the Fiscal Council, unanimously, is of the opinion that: (i) the Management's Report and the Financial Statements above mentioned, adequately reflect the information contained in them; and (ii) the Management's Proposal for the allocation of results related to the year of 2020 and the distribution of dividends by the Company, are all in conditions to be submitted to the Annual General Shareholders Meeting.